srl-labs/sros-anysec-macsec-lab/README.md

 To deploy this lab you need:

-1. A server or laptop with linux or WSL, Docker and Containerlab 0.69.3 (upgrade to latest releases is recomended).
+1. A server or laptop with linux or WSL, Docker and Containerlab 0.69.3 (upgrade to latest releases is recommended).
 2. EdgeShark (Refer to [CLAB and EdgeShark integration](https://containerlab.dev/manual/wireshark/#edgeshark-integration) for details.)
 3. SR-SIM 25.7.R1 image and a valid SROS SR-SIM license file (reach your Nokia representative for support).